 The good news is that there is now a whole range of non-surgical devices that provide treatment and relief for these issues.
 Not every method is suitable for every woman.
 It is essential to see a qualified gynaecologist with traditional and hormonal treatment experience and who is also skilled and practised with the newer laser, radiofrequency and electromagnetic devices.

 For women today, no matter what your age is, you can now be proactive with your intimate health.
 There is no need to put up with incontinence, laxity or dryness.
-With the availability of new technologies and the advances in medical knowledge, problems which have prevented you from leading full lives with everyday activities can be overcome.
-Leading by example and being strong role models, we can make a difference in our own lives and those of our mothers, sisters, daughters and girlfriends.
+With the availability of new technologies and the advances in medical knowledge, problems that have prevented you from leading full lives with everyday activities can be overcome.
+By leading by example and being strong role models, we can make a difference in our own lives and those of our mothers, sisters, daughters and girlfriends.
 It is time to enjoy full, healthy lives and celebrate being a woman!